Undecidability of the spectral gap in rotationally symmetric Hamiltonians: Encoding the Halting problem in a 1D reflection symmetric Hamiltonian

 \item The computational history states always encode $\Omega(\zeta^L)$ time-steps, where $\zeta=\abs{\Sigma\times Q}$ \footnote{This choice of $\zeta$ guarantees that the QTM $M$ has enough time to halt (if it is going to halt) within this number of time-steps in the finite tape segment available.}.
 If $M$ halts in fewer than the number of encoded time steps, two $\ket{\psi_t}$ states have support on a state $\ket{\top}$ that encodes a halting state of the QTM.
 The remaining time steps of the evolution encoded in the history state leave $M$'s tape unaltered, and have zero overlap with $\ket{\top}$. \item If $M$ runs out of tape within a time $T$ less than the number of encoded time steps (i.e., in time-step $T+1$ it would move its head before the starting cell or beyond cell $L-3$), the computational history states only encode the evolution of $M$ up to time $T$.
 The remaining steps of the evolution encoded in the computational history states leave $M$'s tape unaltered. \end{enumerate} \end{theorem} \begin{proof} The addition of Track 0 makes the $1$-dimensional construction reflection invariant: every transition rules has a reflected version, locally distinguishable.
 No energy bonus are added, only penalties, so $h_{q_0} \geq 0$.

-By Lemma \ref{lemma:rule_behavior}, any well-formed state (i.e., one matching the regular expression defined by the illegal terms from \ref{tab:can_illegal}) evolves to another well-formed state under the only set of transition rules it can use.
-As Track 0 of a well-formed state uniquely determines the set of rules used, our construction restricted to that subspace is analogous to the one in \cite{CPW22}.
+By Lemma \ref{lemma:rule_behavior}, any well-formed state (i.e., one matching the regular expression defined by the illegal terms from \ref{tab:can_illegal}) evolves to another well-formed state under the only set of transition rules it belongs to: canonical or reverse.
+As Track 0 of a well-formed state uniquely determines the set of rules used, our construction restricted to that subspace is analogous to the one in Section 4 of \cite{CPW22}.
 Thus, we can use Lemma 40 in \cite{CPW22} to guarantee that evolving any clock state $\ket{\phi_t}$ using the transition rules will never reach an illegal configuration, but all other well-formed states that do not correspond to valid clock configurations (a correct evolution from an initial clock state) will evolve to illegal configurations.

 With these two properties, the fact that we also have a standard form Hamiltonian, and the fact that unitarity of the $U_t$ are guaranteed, we can use the Clairvoyance Lemma 43 in \cite{CPW22} to see that there is only a unique ground state per set of rules (the computational history state of that orientation) with ground state energy 0.
 The rest follows from Theorem 32 in \cite{CPW22}. \end{proof}